-The Company has arrangements with several Colombian banks to enter into unsecured credit facilities with terms up to one year from the date of drawn down (Note 22).
+The Company has arrangements with several Colombian banks to enter into unsecured credit facilities with terms up to one year from the date of drawn down (Note 23).
+The amounts drawn under the credit facility are subject to variable monthly interest rates at the applicable term rate based on the Secured Overnight Financing Rate ("SOFR") plus an applicable margin.